 Course syllabi for each School of Nursing course are obtained from the online learning platform.
 Course requirements and student expectations are stated in each course syllabus.
 Obtaining the course syllabi prior to the first day of class is highly recommended.
-Course facilitators are responsible for developing, typing and posting of course syllabi and course modules.
+Course facilitators are responsible for ensuring the developed course syllabi and course modules are posted in the online learning management system.
 Course syllabi and schedules should be posted and available for students one week before classes begin.